DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/vendor.md

 The agent can be manually run by navigating to **Cash and bank management > Bank statement reconciliation > Bank reconciliation** and selecting the applicable reconciliation's **Worksheet**.

-Where the agent is enabled, the **Create customer payment with agent** button will be enabled in the **Unmatched transactions** tab.
+Where the agent is enabled, the **Create vendor payment with agent** button will be enabled in the **Unmatched transactions** tab.
-- To run the agent for all unmatched bank statement transactions, no need to select any records only click **Create customer payment with agent**.
+- To run the agent for all unmatched bank statement transactions, no need to select any records only click **Create vendor payment with agent**.
-- To run the agent for manually selected records, select the applicable unmatched bank statement transactions and click **Create customer payment with agent**
+- To run the agent for manually selected records, select the applicable unmatched bank statement transactions and click **Create vendor payment with agent**

 ## Results

 ### Matched transactions

-Where the Bank account's **Customer payment journal posting** was set to _Yes_, the Customer payment journals are posted and automatically matched to the original bank statement record.
+Where the Bank account's **Vendor payment journal posting** was set to _Yes_, the Vendor payment journals are posted and automatically matched to the original bank statement record.
 The following sections only applies to above set to _Yes_.

 #### Journals